 Free-agent center Petr Nedved signed with the Coyotes on Aug.
 26, 2004.
 He scored two goals and 13 points in 25 games before he was traded to the Flyers, for defenseman Dennis Seidenberg, on Jan.
 20, 2006.

 The Coyotes, on this date, also traded center Daymond Langkow to the Flames in exchange for defenseman Denis Gauthier and left wing Oleg Saprykin.
 Langkow scored 123 goals and 288 points for the Flames over the next six seasons.
 Gauthier and Saprykin played a combined 171 games for the Coyotes.
 The Flames traded Langkow back to Phoenix, in 2011, for Lee Stempniak.

 Also, on Aug.
 26, 2004, the Rangers inked goaltender Kevin Weekes to a new deal.
 He appeared in 46 games for the Rangers, over the next two seasons, winning 18 games while posting a .890 save percentage (SV%) and 3.01 goals-against average (GAA).

 Happy Birthday to You

 There are 17 current and former NHL players who share a birthday today.
 The first was defenseman Bill White, born on Aug.
 26, 1939, who played 604 games for the Los Angeles Kings and Blackhawks between 1968 and 1976.
-The most recent was Matiss Kivlenieks, who tragically died on July 4, 2021, at 24.
+The most recent was Matiss Kivlenieks, who tragically died on July 4, 2021, at the young age of 24.